yareally/android-scala-intellij-no-sbt-plugin/readme.md

 ## Setup & Directions

+[Text based directions](https://github.com/yareally/android-scala-intellij-no-sbt-plugin/blob/master/readme.md#building-with-intellij-idea-12building).
+I'll add some images soon.

-Text based directions are below, but until I have time to do it myself with markdown, more detailed directions and images can be [found here](http://stackoverflow.com/a/17515300/1643939) thanks to a helpful user.
+Until I add some images in this guide, directions with images can be [found here](http://stackoverflow.com/a/17515300/1643939) thanks to a helpful user.

 ## Caveats